Mingan/blog/_posts/2015-03-28-randall-munroe-what-if.md

 [Randal Munroe's *What If*](https://www.goodreads.com/book/show/21413662-what-if) has been on top of every chart imaginable and people love it.
 There's nothing of substance  I can add to that.

 I'm not a devout reader of XKCD but enjoy it quite a bit.
 Pretty much the same goes for the book.
-I've read it within four days because it's fascinating and funny.
+I've read it in four days because it's fascinating and funny.

-Which questions did like the most:
+Which questions did I like the most:

 - spent nuclear fuel pool,
 - laser pointers,